Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Derivation of the Algorithmically Consistent Tangent

 Thereby $\dfracderiv{\tens{\MStress}}{\tens[\Biot]{\MStress}}$ is computed from equation \eqref{biotstress} as

 From the RVE's FE system matrix $\undertilde{\undertilde{C}}^\Biot$ can be condensed out as shown in equation \eqref{Biot_Tangent}.
-The last term of equation \eqref{tangent_continuum} can only be approximated, whereby the following approximation, which assumes a constant rotation over the time step ($\tens{\dot{\MRotation}}\approx\tens{0}$) and thereby corresponding to the idea of the Update Lagrange Scheme, yields good results
+The last term of equation \eqref{tangent_continuum} can only be approximated, whereby the following approximation, which assumes a constant rotation over the time step ($\tens{\dot{\MRotation}}\approx\tens{0}$) and thereby corresponding to the idea of the Updated Lagrangian Scheme, yields good results

-Equations \eqref{tangent_continuum}-\eqref{dUdot_dd} together yield
+Equations \eqref{tangent_continuum}--\eqref{dUdot_dd} together yield